Yosendra/Design-Pattern/01. Behavioural/01. The Essentials/Readme.md

 ###### Encapsulation

 > Bundling the data and methods that operate on the data within one unit or one class and hiding the values or state of an object inside the class.
-With this, we can prevent objects going in an invalid state.
+With this, we can prevent objects going in an invalid state

 ###### Abstraction